canjs/canjs/contributing.md

 To make a build (standalone and AMD version) and run tests from the command line you will need [NodeJS](http://nodejs.com) and [Grunt](http://gruntjs.com) (`npm install grunt-cli -g`) installed.
 Then, in the CanJS repository folder run:

-@codestart
-> npm install
+    npm install
-@codeend

 Then you can run:

-@codestart
-> grunt build
+    grunt build
-@codeend

 It puts the downloads in `can/dist`.

 You can also run the tests from the command line by executing:

-@codestart
-> grunt test
+    grunt test
-@codeend

 ## Style Guide

 ### Linting
-Grunt provides a JSHint task to verify some basic, practical soundness of the codebase.
+Grunt provides a `quality` task to verify some basic, practical soundness of the codebase.
 The options are preset.

 ### Spacing
 Indentation with tabs, not spaces.